maxmin13/consul-prj/README.md

 A cluster of Consul agensts is run in the datacenter.
 <br/>
-The admin instance runs a Consul server agent, each other instance a Consul client agent.
+The admin instance acts as Consul server agent, each other instance as Consul client agent.
 <br/>
 Console web console is published at the address:
 <br/><br/>